alexjjia/HorizonVR/README.md

 # HorizonVR
-Experimenting with the Google Cardboard
+Experimental little project with the Google Cardboard.
+Created with Unity 5.5 .